abdalaosama/Image_processor/README.md

 My attempt at udacity's first Project file caching is implmented logger middleware is implmented
+## images
+the images are in /assets/full folder. please don't delete the file fjord.jpg as it is used in testing.
+Allowed Image types: JPEG(JPG), PNG, WebP, GIF, AVIF or TIFF all files in the folder assets/thump can be deleted no problem.
 ## installation
 run the following commands to install the project
 ```bash